Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 You now have a Text Analytics API that you are able to call.
 In order to use it you need to get your Keys, and find your API endpoint.

+You can find these under the Overview section, and the Keys sections on your resource.

 Social Media, I am not very vocal on social media - so will make an effort to post more in general especially about how I am feeling about issues
 Emails - talk about 5000 character limit - https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/overview#supported-languages
 Manual task at this point, will look into automating it on send on emails